MRC-University of Glasgow Centre for Virus Research

 - MicroRNA analysis

-Additionally, I also collaborate with STOP-HCV, a nationwide multi-institutional led consortium initiated by Medical Research Council, UK to develop stratified medicine approaches to treat HCV patients.
+In addition, I work with STOP-HCV, a nationwide multi-institutional consortium led by the Medical Research Council in the United Kingdom that is developing stratified medicine techniques to treat HCV patients.